Where to Stay in Siena: An Insider’s Guide to the top areas

 - Bar dell’Orso: A perfect spot for a quick coffee or sandwich.

-No wonder this place has been voted multiple times as one of the most romantic places to stay in Tuscany.
+I know you are already skipping this section.
+Why should you stay in a village 15 km from Siena?
+I give you an important reason, Monteriggione has been voted multiple times as one of the most romantic places to stay in Tuscany.

-Start with a visit to the castle and a walk along the walls (there is a small access fee for that).
+Discover more of Monteriggione by visiting the castle and walking along the walls (there is a small access fee for that).
 The view of the surrounding countryside is spectacular.
-The Church of Santa Maria Assunta is a charming site to visit, located in the main square.
+Then check out the Church of Santa Maria Assunta, located in the main square.

 Best hotels in Monteriggione